peterhajas/Scoop/Readme.md

 Scoop makes use of TwUI, a framework by Loren Brichter and Twitter.
 TwUI is licensed under the Apache license.
 You can find TwUI at https://github.com/twitter/twui

-The TwUI license is included in the TwUILicense file in the root directory.

-TwUI is currently included as a binary in the repository, although this could change.

 The work in Scoop does not imply endorsement by past, current or future employers.